-APA connects people around the world who share a commitment to planning.
-Members in more than 90 countries include planners, individuals who work in allied professions, engaged citizens, government officials, students, and scholars.
+APA offers opportunities for anyone, anywhere with a commitment to planning.
+We connect more than 40,000 individuals from 90 countries who share your interests and can help shape your future.
+They include planners, allied professionals, engaged citizens, government officials, students, and scholars.

-Advance your career and affirm your commitment to the highest level of planning practice by earning certification by APA's professional institute, the American Institute of Certified Planners.
-Successful candidates are APA members who meet the Institute's requirements for education and experience and pass a rigorous comprehensive planning examination.
+- Get AICP certified.
+Only as an APA member can you earn certification from the American Institute of Certified Planners.
+Successful candidates are APA members who meet the Institute's requirements for education and experience and pass a comprehensive planning examination.

 - Keep up with planning.
 All members have access to the digital version of Planning magazine — your best sources for news on contemporary planning practices, unlimited access to current and archived publications from APA's Planning Advisory Service, APA's Research KnowledgeBase, and our member e-newsletter Interact.

 - Save on JAPA.
 Members get a discount on subscriptions to the Journal of the American Planning Association — the planning profession's journal of record since 1935.

 - Update your skills.
 Take advantage of the advanced training APA offers — delivered in-person and online — at the reduced member rate.